King's College London

 Accommodation for International Students

-- King’s students have access to accommodation in King's own halls of residence as well as University of London intercollegiate halls, which includes catered halls and self-catering flats.
+- As well as access to King's own halls of residences (which includes those managed by Unite and Fresh), international students will also have access to University of London intercollegiate halls which include catered halls and self-catering flats.